BrunoDatoMeneses/MobiCount/README.md

 - Open Pycharm
 - Open working folder Mobicount
 - Open MobiCount\MobiCount.ipynb
-- Selectec default python interpreter (a message should appear with version 3.12)
+- Selectec default python interpreter
+  - A message should appear proposing version 3.12
+  - If not, add manually python interpreter 3.12
 - Wait if automatic updates are running (bottom right of the window)
 - Run FlowCounter.ipynb step by step (wait for the notebook package to be installed when running first step)